datadinnerparty/pbimodelcatalog/README.md

 Open the template in Power BI Desktop, insert your workspace URL and semantic model name, and you will be in business.

-If you want to contribute to this project, create a branch here in GitHub.
+If you want to contribute to this project, create a branch and pull request here in GitHub (approval required for PR).

 # What does the Model Catalog Do?
 * Queries the metadata of a Power BI model published in a Premium or PPU workspace